happygeneralist/ai-epistemic-reset/Prompting_Clarity_Guide.md

 ## Conclusion

-Clarity isn’t just about what you say — it’s about how you ask to be treated.
+Prompting isn’t just about phrasing — it’s about setting cognitive boundaries.

-With the right prompting style, you can shift even casual GPTs into precision partnership — turning conversation into structured reasoning.
+Every question you ask teaches the model **how to think with you**.
+When you prompt with clarity, structure, and intention, you aren't just requesting information — you're modeling a reasoning standard.

+With the right language, even the most general-purpose AI can become a **precision partner** — one that respects logic, honors literal meaning, and treats emotional expression as structured, valid data.

+This guide is your toolkit for reclaiming epistemic agency.
+Not just to get better answers — but to create better conversations.

+> **Prompting is epistemic instruction.**
+> Use it to be understood — not approximated.
+> Use it to shape the AI into a mirror of your thinking style.
-Use this guide to command respect for your cognition.
-Not just in output — but in how the AI thinks with you.
+> Use it to demand respect for how you reason.

-Prompting is a form of epistemic instruction.

-The more clearly you express your cognitive preferences, the more you shape the model to respect your logic — not just your tone.

-Use this guide to reclaim conversational agency and ensure that what you get back respects how you think.
+Clarity isn't a courtesy.
+It's a right.